 - 2 Ounces of Cilantro Leaves – Approximately one large bunch.
 Stems Removed.
 Chopped

 - ½-2 Serrano Peppers – Chopped – Half pepper will be on the mild side.
-Two peppers will HOT.
-Leave the seeds to keep the heat.
+Two peppers will be HOT.
+Leave the seeds and pith to keep the heat.

 - ¼ teaspoon – Salt (add more if you like extra salt)

 Place 1/8 cup of oil and all other ingredients into a blender or Ninja Auto IQ.
 Blend on low to medium until finely chopped.
 Slowly add additional oil until the Chutney is the consistency of salsa.